The CT State admissions application is now open for Fall 2023 Enrollment. Select an application below based on when

-Veterans should follow the application procedures as outlined at https://mxcc.edu/future-students/.
+Veterans should follow the application procedures as outlined on our Future Students webpage.
 In addition, veterans who are eligible to receive educational benefits must bring a copy of their DD–214 (separation papers) to the College Veterans Office, as well as their VA file–claim number if previous benefits have been received.
 Married veterans must also submit a copy of the marriage certificate and birth certificates of any children when applying for educational benefits.
 In order to receive a tuition waiver, eligible veterans must submit a copy of their DD–214 to the Business Office.

 GI BILL® BENEFITS